Business and Marketing Education Initial Licensure Program

 This licensure program requires 12 credit hours.
 All three courses are currently offered in Fall and Spring semesters, so the ILP could be completed within a year if there are no other required courses in the content area.
 Students must make a minimum grade of a B in both ECI 561 and ECI 562 to continue in the program.

-This licensure program is designed specifically for provisional licensed teachers currently in the classroom teaching business and marketing courses in the middle and secondary public schools of North Carolina.
-Students who complete the program are qualified to be licensed by the State of North Carolina as business and marketing education teachers (grades 6-12).
+This licensure program is designed specifically for provisional licensed teachers currently teaching business and marketing courses in North Carolina middle and secondary public schools.
+Students who complete the program are qualified to “upgrade” alternative licensure to a continual professional license by the State of North Carolina as business and marketing education teachers (for grades 6-12).
 These licenses are part of the state's licenses in Career and Technical Education.